 - The school system consists of Primary School- up to Year 6 and High School from Year 7-Year12.
 Children attend school until Year 10 and if they leave they receive a junior high school certificate – not a full high school certificate.
 At Year 10 students can stay on to complete their full school certificate*, train as an apprentice in a trade or other vocational training or join the work force.

-- The National Education authority is called the Department of Education, Science and Training (DEST) – Go to http://www.education.gov.au/
+- The National Education authority is called the Department of Education, Skills and Employment – Go to www.education.gov.au

 - Home schooling is a legal option and parents take on full responsibility for educating their children at home by following the normal curriculum.
 Go to www.hea.edu.au